usnistgov/OSCAL/source/roadmap.html.md

 # NIST Open Security Controls Assessment Language (OSCAL) Roadmap

 ## The problem solved by OSCAL
 With the advent of cloud and the Internet of Things (IoT), Information Technology complexity is increasing proportionally with its' associated security vulnerabilities.
-IT security professionals must ensure their information systems comply with regulatory control catalogs and frameworks such as NIST 800.53, NIST Cyber Security Framework, ISO/IEC 27001, COBIT, PCI DSS, HIPAA, etc. which have security controls and policies that in some cases can be mutually exclusive.
-Furthermore, they often have to address security controls from multiple control catalogs.
-Much of their work is done in spreadsheets and documents driving paper-based compliance which is out-of-date shortly after it's written, often leaving critical risks undiscovered or unaddressed.
+IT security professionals must ensure their systems comply with regulatory control catalogs and frameworks such as NIST Special Publication (SP) 800-53, NIST Cybersecurity Framework, ISO/IEC 27001 and 27002, COBIT, PCI DSS, HIPAA, etc., which provide catalogs of security controls and policies and/or security frameworks that, in some cases, can be mutually exclusive.
+Furthermore, security experts often have to address security controls from multiple control catalogs or comply to multiple security frameworks.
+A large percentage of system security planning, auditing and assessing is done using spreadsheets and documents, driving paper-based compliance.
+Such approach is not even labor intensive, but also generates information that is out-of-date shortly after it is documented, often leaving critical risks undiscovered or unaddressed.

 ### Why is OSCAL needed?
 OSCAL serves to address these issues:
-- Traceability from selection of security controls to implementation to assessment is largely manual and proprietary producing widely varying unstructured artifacts
+- Traceability from selection of security controls to implementation of these controls and to their assessment is largely manual and proprietary producing widely varying unstructured artifacts
 - Multi-tenant and mixed ownership of system components complicates assessment
 - Security control and system information is represented in proprietary ways
 - Profile mappings to catalogs are often imprecise, not machine-readable